R – Tragicorum Graecorum Fragmenta, 6 vol.

 Phorkiades fr 262 I R pp. 362-363

 It seems that [Perseus] also took the curved blade made of adamant from Hephaistos.
 As the tragic poet Aischylos says in his Phorkides, the Gorgons had the Graiai as their lookouts.
 But they only had one eye between them and they handed it round to one another as each went on guard.
 Perseus, having watched carefully, stole it as it was handed over and threw it into the Tritonian marsh.
-Thus, coming upon the Gorgons who were fast asleep, he took Medusa’s head (transl.
+Thus, coming upon the Gorgons who were fast asleep, he took Medusa’s head (Transl.
 Mary Emerson).
 EGM p.
 306

 Phorkiades fr 262 iv, v R p.
 364

 It seems that [Perseus] also took the curved blade made of adamant from Hephaistos.
 As the tragic poet Aischylos says in his Phorkides, the Gorgons had the Graiai as their lookouts.
 But they only had one eye between them and they handed it round to one another as each went on guard.
 Perseus, having watched carefully, stole it as it was handed over and threw it into the Tritonian marsh.
-Thus, coming upon the Gorgons who were fast asleep, he took Medusa’s head. (transl.
+Thus, coming upon the Gorgons who were fast asleep, he took Medusa’s head.
+(Transl.
 Mary Emerson) EGM p.
 305, 306

 Oreituia fr.
 281 R pp. 378-79